-Calgary Power of Attorney Lawyers
+Calgary Power Of Attorney Lawyers

 A power of attorney, or POA, is a legal document where you appoint a representative to act as your attorney (agent).
 This person can make legal and financial decisions for you and deal with your assets including vehicles, land, homes, businesses, bank accounts, investments, etc. By having our Calgary lawyers draft one for you, you can decide, while you have capacity, who you trust to act for you when you cannot.

 This allows a specific person to act on your behalf for a specific circumstance such as buying or selling a home or running a business.
 The ability for your representative to use it starts on proper execution of the document.
 The person with authority to sign receives not additional authority, other than that specifically laid out.

-There are times where different individuals with different agendas may apply for this decision making role and, in the absence of your giving power of attorney; there may be a costly fight for control of your assets.
+There are times where different individuals with different agendas may apply for this decision making role.
+Further, in the absence of your giving signing authority; there may be a costly fight for control of your assets.
 Without one, a public trustee may make financial decisions for you.
 Lastly, our litigation lawyers are able to assist in situation where there is a dispute as to who is the most appropriate person to have represent an incapacitated individual.

-Getting Your POA Today
+Getting Your Power of Attorney Today